Sansuma Khunggur Bwiswmuthiary

-Sansuma Khunggur Bwiswmuthiary (born 1 January 1960) is a member of the 14th Lok Sabha of India.
-He represents the Kokrajhar constituency of Assam.
-He is an Independent.
+Sansuma Khunggur Bwiswmuthiary (born 1 January 1960) is a former Lok Sabha MP.
+He was elected from Kokrajhar in Assam as an independent in 1998, 1999 and 2004.
+In 2009, he won as a Bodoland People's Front candidate, as part of the United Progressive Alliance.

-Bwiswmuthiary has been elected to the Lok Sabha as an independent candidate from the Kokrajhar constituency in Assam in the years 1998, 1999, 2004 and 2009.
-Bwiswmuthiary is a Bodo nationalist, and favors the creation of an autonomous Bodoland region.
-His backers include the All Bodo Students Union and the National Democratic Alliance.
+Bwiswmuthiary is a Bodo nationalist, and has favoured the creation of an autonomous Bodoland region.
+He has been backed at various times by the All Bodo Students Union and the National Democratic Alliance.

 Bwiswmuthiary is a supporter of the Indo-US nuclear deal.

 Personal life

-Bwiswmuthiary is a Boro and was born on 1 January 1960 to father Bwrai Mahajwn Bwiswmuthiary and mother Ishari (Ashagi) Bwiswmuthiary in Goybari village of Baksa district in Assam.
+Bwiswmuthiary is a Boro Kachari and was born on 1 January 1960 to father Bwrai Mahajwn Bwiswmuthiary and mother Ishari (Ashagi) Bwiswmuthiary in Goibari village of Baksa district in Assam.
 He did his schooling from Ouabari Lower Primary School, Hashraobari and Borobazar High School, Bijni.
-Graduated with a B.A.
+Bwiswmuthiary graduated with a B.A.
 (Hons. in Political Science) from Kokrajhar College, under Guwahati University.
-Also attained Prabin diploma in Hindi from Assam Rashtra Bhasha Prachar Samiti, Guwahati.
+He also attained Prabin diploma in Hindi from Assam Rashtra Bhasha Prachar Samiti, Guwahati.
 He married Uttara Bwiswmuthiary on 18 February 1981, with whom he has four sons.